 For DSP class instructions, W8 and W9 should point to implemented X memory space for all memory reads.
-If W8 or W9 points to Y memory space, zeros will be returned.
-If W8 or W9 points to an unimplemented memory address, an address error trap will be generated.
+If W8 or W9 points to Y memory space, zeros are returned.
+If W8 or W9 points to an unimplemented memory address, an address error trap is generated.

 For DSP class instructions, W10 and W11 should point to implemented Y memory space for all memory reads.
-If W10 or W11 points to implemented X memory space, all zeros will be returned.
-If W10 or W11 points to an unimplemented memory address, an address error trap will be generated.
-For additional information on address error traps, refer to Section 6.
-"Reset Interrupts".
+If W10 or W11 points to implemented X memory space, zeros are returned.
+If W10 or W11 points to an unimplemented memory address, an address error trap is generated.
+Refer to Section 6.
+"Interrupts" (DS70184), for more details on address error traps.

 Note: The data memory map and the partition between the X and Y data spaces is device specific.
-Refer to the specific dsPIC30F device data sheet for further details.
+Refer to the specific dsPIC33F/PIC24H device data sheet for more details.